Do you constantly find yourself worrying over even the smallest of things?

 It can also help you to sleep better if you create a to-do list before bed.

-It frees up some of the worry, making you feel a lot more in control of the things that need to be done.
+It frees up some of the worries, making you feel a lot more in control of the things that need to be done.

 Start with your most pressing worries